 As he became more competitive, Ortiz reluctantly made the switch from strict Paleo to incorporating more carbs in a macro-based diet instead.
 Today, his daily intake is 270 grams of protein, 520g carbs and 123g fat.

 “[GRID teammate] Christian Harris was key in getting me to eat more rice and potatoes,” said Ortiz, who was struggling with energy levels on strict Paleo.
 “He said, ‘If you don’t eat carbs, you can’t lift what you could be.’
 And it was a big difference.”

-Ortiz’s strength numbers skyrocketed and, now, he’s a big fan of taking GlycoDrive as an intra-carb during his workouts, to give him an extra boost.
+Ortiz’s strength numbers skyrocketed and, now, he’s a big fan of sipping on a protein shake with carbs during his workouts, to give him an extra boost.

 Ortiz has always tried to place emphasis on quality supplements, bringing his stash to the fire station to let his buddies try them out.

 You have much more power than you think.